awmartin/yuzu/README.md

 * git hooks for version control and publication management
 * Site themes for quick website creation

-Wren supports many features of CMS systems but without having to install resource-intensive publishing software like Wordpress, Drupal, Mephisto, Typo, or Expression Engine, but wren is best for small sites that need fast deployment.
+Yuzu supports many features of CMS systems but without having to install resource-intensive publishing software like Wordpress, Drupal, Mephisto, Typo, or Expression Engine, but yuzu is best for small sites that need fast deployment.

-Wren first came about from the need to publish lecture material for online course material in multiple formats, specifically a single webpage, javascript-enabled slideshow, and PDF.
+Yuzu first came about from the need to publish lecture material for online course material in multiple formats, specifically a single webpage, javascript-enabled slideshow, and PDF.
 The content-mixing functionality was critical.
 It is intended to support these multiple rendering points easily so the content only has to be written once.
 Then the need expanded into building small project-specific websites quickly.

 ## Sample Workflow (Mac)

 1. Edit your Markdown content files
 2. Open a terminal
-3. `cd ~/Documents/wren-projects/project-folder`
+3. `cd ~/Documents/yuzu-projects/project-folder`
-4. `wren preview:all`
+4. `yuzu preview:all`
 5. View in a web browser: `http://localhost/~username/project-folder`
-6. Publish to the web: `wren publish:all`
+6. Publish to the web: `yuzu publish:all`

-## Contributing to wren
+## Contributing to yuzu

 * Check out the latest master branch to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Fork the repo.